 SEPARATE VS. COMMUNITY PROPERTY

-The situation of property acquired prior to marriage being subject to a community lien arises most frequently in the case of real estate.
-If property is purchased prior to the marriage, but mortgage principal is paid down during the marriage or other community money is put into the property during the marriage, the community is entitled to a share of the equity for those contributions.
+The situation of property acquired prior to the marriage is subject to a community lien that arises most frequently in the case of real estate.
+If the property is purchased prior to the marriage, but the mortgage principal is paid down during the marriage or other community money is put into the property during the marriage, the community is entitled to a share of the equity for those contributions.
 The community is also entitled to a portion of any appreciation in the value of the real estate from the date of marriage to the time of the divorce.
-The community lien is determined by use of a formula established by case law.
-The opposite situation occurs when property is purchase during the marriage, but separate property is used for the down payment or separate property is used to improve the value of the property during the marriage.
+The community lien is determined by the use of a formula established by case law.
+The opposite situation occurs when the property is purchased during the marriage, but the separate property is used for the down payment or separate property is used to improve the value of the property during the marriage.
 In these cases, the party claiming a separate property interest must be able to prove that the property used was, in fact, separate property and trace the money into the community asset.

 If you would like more information regarding whether your property might be considered separate property or have a separate property component, please contact us at 480-222-5662 to schedule a free consultation.